-During the years ended December 31, 2015, 2014 and 2013, the Company granted 0.7 million, 1.0 million and 1.5 million, respectively, of RSUs with aggregate estimated grant date fair values of approximately \$5.7 million, \$5.8 million and \$4.9 million, respectively, to employees and directors.
+During the years ended December 31, 2016 and 2015, the Company granted 0.9 million and 0.7 million, respectively, of RSUs with aggregate estimated grant date fair values of approximately \$7.2 million and \$5.7 million, respectively, to employees and directors.
 These RSUs were awarded in lieu of cash compensation for salaries, commissions and/or discretionary or guaranteed bonuses.
 RSUs granted to these individuals generally vest over a two- to four-year period.

-For RSUs that vested during the years ended December 31, 2015, 2014 and 2013, the Company withheld shares valued at \$0.6 million, \$1.2 million and \$1.2 million, respectively, to pay taxes due at the time of vesting.
+For RSUs that vested during the years ended December 31, 2016 and 2015, the Company withheld shares valued at \$2.1 million and \$0.6 million to pay taxes due at the time of vesting.

-As of December 31, 2015 and December 31, 2014, the aggregate estimated grant date fair value of outstanding RSUs was approximately \$9.5 million and \$10.1 million, respectively.
+As of December 31, 2016 and December 31, 2015, the aggregate estimated grant date fair value of outstanding RSUs was approximately \$10.6 million and \$9.5 million, respectively.

-Compensation expense related to RSUs, before associated income taxes, was approximately \$5.3 million, \$4.6 million and \$5.8 million for the years ended December 31, 2015, 2014 and 2013, respectively.
-As of December 31, 2015, there was approximately \$8.7 million of total unrecognized compensation expense related to unvested RSUs.
+Compensation expense related to RSUs was approximately \$6.0 million, \$5.3 million and \$4.6 million, respectively, for the years ended December 31, 2016, 2015 and 2014.
+As of December 31, 2016, there was approximately \$9.1 million of total unrecognized compensation expense related to unvested RSUs.